HGmin1159/HGmin1159.github.io/_posts/2021-12-15-tensorial_dr1.md

 The proof is in Ref.2.

-Therefore, by using above method, we can find optima efficiently.
+Therefore, by using the above method, we can find optima efficiently.

 We have seen the concepts of sufficient dimension folding.
-In the next posing, I'll focus on folding version of central mean subspace; Folded OPG and Folded MAVE.
+In the next post, I'll focus on the folding version of the central mean subspace; Folded OPG and Folded MAVE.